yesworkflow-org/yw-graph-service/README.md

 Graphviz may be obtained from  [http://graphviz.org/Download.php](http://graphviz.org/Download.php) or installed via a package manager.
 Make sure that the `dot` command is on the PATH following installation.

+### Download the Jar file for the latest release

+A pre-built jar file is included in each [release](https://github.com/yesworkflow-org/yw-graph-service/releases) of the YW Graph Service package.
+Download the jar file to your system.
+It will be named something like `yw-graph-service-0.2.1.1.jar`.

+### Run the jar file

+The microservice now can be run using the `java -jar` command.
+For example:

+    $ java -jar yw-graph-service-0.2.1.1.jar

+This will start the service running on the default port of 8000.
+To run the service on a different port specify using the --server-port option.
+For example:

+    $ java -jar yw-graph-service-0.2.1.1.jar --server.port=8001